 While cyber liability insurance shields against cyberattacks and data breaches, your business faces many other risks, too.
 Healthcare professionals should also consider:

-General liability insurance: This policy can pay legal expenses related to patient property damage and injury, along with advertising injuries such as slander and libel.
+General liability insurance: This policy can pay legal expenses related to patient property damage and injuries, along with advertising injuries such as slander and libel.

-Business owner’s policy: A BOP bundles general liability insurance with commercial property insurance, often at a lower rate than if the policies were purchased separately.
+Business owner’s policy: A BOP bundles general liability coverage with commercial property insurance, often at a lower rate than if the policies were purchased separately.

 Are you ready to safeguard your healthcare business with cyber liability insurance or another type of business insurance?
 Complete Insureon’s easy online application today.
 Once you find the right policy, you can begin coverage in less than 24 hours.